FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Time=The time control for the game.
 This appears as a column heading in the table of games you can join on the "Play" page (http://lichess.org/).

 User name=The name you use to sign in, e.g. "thibault".
-Appears on the registration page.
+Appears on the registration page (http://lichess.org/signup).

 User name or email=The name or email you use to sign in, e.g. "thibault".
 Appears on the sign-in page.